20AndersDev/Project-Exam-2/README.md

 ## Known issues:

  - I am aware of a bug with the navbar.
 It does not update after login.
 This issue came up during the final hours and was not able to debug in time.
-After loging, refresh the page to get the correct links.
+After logging in, refresh the page to get the correct links.
+An User might need to refresh page to get to profile and see their upcoming bookings

  -  For storing of the API keys, Localstorage was used.
 I am aware that this is not best practice and the API key should never be exposed in the frontend.

- - title is not updated on none of the pages and there is som design flaws. use might need to refresh page to get to profile and see their venues
+ - title is not updated on none of the pages and there is som design flaws.

 ## Contributions
 This is an school project so it is not open for contributions